de-vnull/vnstat-on-merlin/README.md

 * Note: db files can in some instances be moved across devices, but only of the same architecture (e.g., ARM7 to ARM7).
 Different architecture will result in an error and requires a db reinitialization.
 * There is also the ability to export the data for review within other programs (`vnstat --dumpdb`).
 * It has been reported that with _hardware acceleration_ implemented, the data counts provided by vnstat are no more accurate than the built-in tools (which is to say, not accurate).
-* For the __day of month reset__ attribute in the menu and vnstat.conf: the count does not reset until the following month (see: https://ubuntuforums.org/showthread.php?t=2324673&s=70286d0c6612020a14bf2b38c9d8d1cc&p=13490762#post13490762).
+* For the __day of month reset__ attribute in the menu (0.9.5 and later) and vnstat.conf: the count does not reset until the following month (see: https://ubuntuforums.org/showthread.php?t=2324673&s=70286d0c6612020a14bf2b38c9d8d1cc&p=13490762#post13490762).
 This is a current limitation of vnstat, and there is no known work-around.